What are the investment opportunities in the circular economy?

 What is the circular economy?

-The term circular economy is one of those things that looks very good on a business plan and on the cover of a shiny entrepreneur magazine.
+The term circular economy is one of those phrases that looks good on a business plan or on the cover of a shiny magazine aimed at entrepreneurs.
 Either that, or it conjures up images of recycled coffee grounds and distressed dining chairs.
-But the circular economy is the cycle of the production of goods and services that at the same time reduce consumption and wastage of raw materials and energy – the opposite of the old linear version.
+But, in reality, the circular economy refers the production of goods and services that reduce the consumption and waste of raw materials and energy – it's the opposite of traditional linear production models.
 Investors are starting to realise why the circular economy is important and how to make money from it.

-This circular economy has been quietly building strength for a number of years.
-With more than 183m active buyers globally, eBay is one of the world’s largest online marketplaces and, although it’s changed direction since its foundation in 1995, it pioneered an interest in large-scale recycling.
-Etsy joined the ranks, followed by a raft of others.
+This circular economy has been quietly building up for a number of years.
+With more than 159 million active buyers globally, eBay is one of the world’s largest online marketplaces and, although it’s changed direction since its foundation in 1995, it pioneered an interest in large-scale recycling.
+Etsy joined its ranks in 2005, followed by a raft of others.

-In November, Vinted, a site for consumers to sell and buy second-hand fashion, raised $141m in a round led by Lightspeed Venture Partners, passing a valuation of $1bn for the Lithuanian start-up.
+In November 2019, Vinted, a site for consumers to sell and buy second-hand fashion, raised $141m in a funding round led by Lightspeed Venture Partners.
+The Lithuanian start-up attained a valuation of $1bn and now has four other firms onboard.

-The Business of Fashion report, The State of Fashion, 2019 suggests that resale is growing nine times faster than traditional retail, with research from the Ellen MacArthur Foundation estimating that that an industry-wide move towards circular fashion could add €160bn by 2030.
+McKinsey’s Business of Fashion report, The State of Fashion 2021, said peer-to-peer social shopping resale app Depop saw a 300% year on year increase in items sold during the pandemic.
+Research from the Ellen MacArthur Foundation estimated that that an industry-wide move towards circular fashion could add €160bn by 2030.

-AirBnB (slated to go public this year) is currently building homes that are designed to be shared, not owned.
+AirBnB is currently building homes that are designed to be shared, not owned.
 IKEA has announced plans to offer furniture rentals in a bid to become a circular business by 2030 and clothing brands are now being created exclusively for RentTheRunway, an online service that provides designer dress and accessory rentals.

 Nick Oettinger is founder and managing director of The Furniture Recycling Group (TFR Group).
 He says that he believes automation will be a key focus in the future of the circular economy.
 “The mattress recycling industry is one sector that will hugely benefit from automation, as the traditionally time-consuming process of breaking down mattresses by hand overwhelms many recycling companies,” he says.
 “This often leads to mountains of mattresses being dumped in landfill or left in warehouses across the UK.”
 TFR is investing its own time and resources into systems to automate the mattress process but believes this is one area that could benefit from better investment.

-Examples in the listed equities market include Decalia's circular economy fund, launched June 2018, Blackrock's fund, which launched October 2019 and most recently RobecoSAM’s, launched in January 2020.
+Examples in the listed equities market include Decalia's circular economy fund, launched June 2018, BlackRock's Circular Economy funds, which launched October 2019 and most recently RobecoSAM’s, launched in January 2020.

 Edinburgh-based private equity firm Circularity Capital is a specialist firm focusing exclusively on this area.
 Its inaugural fund, focusing on growth stage European circular economy “enablers”, was oversubscribed for its £60m final close in 2018, with commitments coming from a range of leading institutional and family office investors.